 If you like the painted finish of chalk paint and want to paint something small and not have to buy a quart of chalk paint or paint to make your own chalk paint.
-I am going to show you the least expensive to make a small batch of homemade chalk paint.
+I am going to show you the least expensive small batch homemade chalk paint recipe.

 Can You Turn Acrylic Paint Into Chalk Paint?

 When you have a small item that you want to chalk paint, but don’t want to have the expense of buying an entire quart or gallon of chalk paint in the color you want, you can use acrylic paint from the craft store using the Calcium Carbonate Powder recipe (CCP).
 It is inexpensive powder and comes in small or large amounts.

 Mixing calcium carbonate powder (it is a fine powder with no lumps) into acrylic paint will not turn the paint into sludge.

 - If you use Plaster of Paris or Non-Sanded Grout, when you mix paint with primers and acrylic into these ingredients, they can harden making the paint unusable.

 I have tested the 2 oz. bottles of all-purpose acrylic craft paint and the “Outdoor” formula of craft paint to make chalk paint.
 Both work beautifully.

 Calcium Carbonate is my go-to ingredient when I make chalk paint.
 I no longer use anything else, except if I am doing a table top, I may add a tablespoon of Plaster of Paris (PoP) so the finish will be very durable.

 A 2 oz. bottle of acrylic paint will make just enough for a small project like this mirror.

 How to Make Chalk Paint With a Bottle of Acrylic Paint